puzzled-frog/hands-on-java/README.md

 This repository contains a sequence of hands-on coding challenges designed to teach Java concepts by solving practical problems.
 Each challenge increases in difficulty and introduces new language features, design patterns, and best practices.

+You'll find my solutions in each project's `src/` directory, though I strongly encourage you to attempt your own implementation first.
+The real learning comes from wrestling with the problem yourself, not from reading someone else's answer.

+Keep in mind that my solutions are by no means the definitive "right" way—there are always multiple valid approaches to any problem.
+I welcome contributions through pull requests whenever you spot mistakes or see opportunities for improvement.

 ## Structure

 - **`curriculum.json`** - Master curriculum file consumed by the learning website